Skip to content

 This can also be done in reverse.
 We chose our route to get away from the main crowd because going to Voss first seemed a bit more popular with a shorter train ride in the beginning.

-You can let Fjord Tours do everything for you or you can book everything yourself.
-We decided to do a DIY approach to have a little bit more flexibility and save some money.
+You can let a tour company do everything for you or you can book everything yourself.
+We decided to do a DIY Norway in Nutshell approach to have a little bit more flexibility and save some money.

 Norway In a Nutshell Bergen to Voss